 I desperately needed a break from the city.
 My travels for the past few months through the Balkans had been fascinating but exhausting – just trying to wrap my brain around the convoluted history of the ex-Yugoslavian countries made my head hurt.
 Fortunately, Matka Canyon was an easy day trip from Skopje.

-I’d learned about the canyon on my very first day in Macedonia.
+I’d learned about the canyon on my very first day in North Macedonia.
 Posters showing gorgeous photos were plastered over the walls of my hostel, and the owner urged me not to miss it.
 So, after several days of wandering around the squares and sights of Skopje, I hopped on the number 60 public bus, paid my 60 cent fare, and settled back for a relaxing 45-minute ride to the end of the line.

 The bus dropped us off below the dam on the Treska River, where I followed a dirt road up past the hydro-power plant.
 At the dam, the path narrowed to a stone-paved trail carved into the face of soaring cliffs that bracket Lake Treska, said to be the world’s oldest artificial lake.
 Half an hour later, I rounded a bend and stood before the Monastery of St. Andrews.
 Built in 1389, it is one of several historic churches, monasteries and old fortresses that can be viewed along the trails.
 I ducked inside for a gander at the ancient frescoes that adorn its walls, astonished by the deep blue pigment and the remarkable details that have been preserved.